bchen2732/MFG-598-Final-Project/README.md

 - Accepts user input for:
   - Door weight (in kilograms).
   - Door dimensions (width and height in meters).
-  - Pivot location relative to the door's center.
+  - Pivot location from the edge of the door.
 - Computes the required torque

 ---